numpy/numpy/doc/neps/nep-0013-ufunc-overrides.rst

 consequence, calling `ndarray.__array_ufunc__` will not result to a nested ufunc dispatch cycle.

-The use of :func:``super`` should be particularly useful for subclasses of :class:`ndarray` that only add an attribute like a unit.
-In their `__array_ufunc__` implementation, such classes can do possible adjustment of the arguments relevant to their own class, and pass on to the superclass implementation using :func:``super`` until the ufunc is actually done, and then do possible adjustments of the outputs.
+The use of :py:class:`super` should be particularly useful for subclasses of :class:`ndarray` that only add an attribute like a unit.
+In their `__array_ufunc__` implementation, such classes can do possible adjustment of the arguments relevant to their own class, and pass on to the superclass implementation using :py:class:`super` until the ufunc is actually done, and then do possible adjustments of the outputs.

 In general, custom implementations of `__array_ufunc__` should avoid